access2content/computer-science/structures/array.md

 the value in the array by traversing through it and then update the value.

-# Learnings
+# Learning
 Arrays store data in contiguous memory locations Arrays store the same data type in all locations Arrays are fast at reading data from an Index Arrays are slow at reading data by value Arrays are slow when we have to add data in the middle Arrays are fast when we have to add data in the end Arrays are slow when we have to remove data from the middle Arrays are fast when we have to remove data from the end Arrays are fast at updating data at an index
 ## Arrays are fast at

-Reading data from an Index Updating data at an Index Adding data at the end Removing data at the end
+- Reading data from an Index
+- Updating data at an Index
+- Adding data at the end
+- Removing data at the end
 ## Arrays are slow at

-Reading data by value Adding data in the middle Removing data from the middle
+- Reading data by value
+- Adding data in the middle
+- Removing data from the middle
 ## When to use an array

-When we won\'t add/remove data frequently When the data to be added or removed is mostly at the end index When we can derive a relation of the array value with the index to allow faster processing When we want to store same data type for quick access
+- When we won\'t add/remove data frequently
+- When the data to be added or removed is mostly at the end index
+- When we can derive a relation of the array value with the index to allow faster processing
+- When we want to store same data type for quick access